Trying to navigate your way from Oaxaca to Puerto Escondido, Mexico?

 How to Book the Public Bus:

-The latest schedules from Oaxaca to Puerto Escondido can be found on the ADO website and tickets can be reserved in advance with 4 departure times daily.
-Promotional prices start from $299 MXN ($16 US).
+The latest schedules from Oaxaca to Puerto Escondido can be found on the ADO website, where you can purchase tickets for five different daily departure times.

 Things to Consider Before Booking: